-Set during the last months of the Vietnam war, William Randa (John Goodman) heads up the secretive government agency Monarch, whose sole purpose it is to find and catalogue all the giant creatures that live un-noticed around the planet.
-Skull Island is his last spin of the dice in his hunt and along with a former SAS captain come tracker James Conrad (Tom Hiddleston), an anti-war photojournalist Mason Weaver and a rag-tag group of US solders led by Preston Packard (Samuel L Jackson), he sets off to find out just what has alluded the world up till now.
+Set during the last months of the Vietnam war, William Randa (John Goodman) heads up the secretive government agency Monarch, whose sole purpose it is to find and catalogue all the giant creatures that live unnoticed around the planet.
+Skull Island is his last spin of the dice in his hunt and along with a former SAS captain come to tracker James Conrad (Tom Hiddleston), an anti-war photojournalist Mason Weaver and a rag-tag group of US soldiers led by Preston Packard (Samuel L. Jackson), he sets off to find out just what has eluded the world up till now.

 The cast of the film seems to enjoy themselves in their parts, but it is Jackson, whose loss of purpose due to the end of the war and eventual slide into madness is played extremely well, eventually leading to one of the more entertaining fight scenes in the 3rd act of the movie

-The only real downsides to the film were the lack of development of some of the secondary characters, meaning that their deaths didn’t hit home in the way you would have hoped and also some of the 2nd act seemed to only to be in the film so that they could squeeze in as many songs of the 70’s as possible.
+The only real downsides to the film were the lack of development of some secondary characters, meaning that their deaths didn’t hit home in the way you would have hoped and also some 2nd act seemed to only to be in the film so that they could squeeze in as many songs of the ’70s as possible.

 All things considered, overall the film is an enthralling action flick, filled start to finish with stunning shots, entertaining action sequences and good acting, perfect if you wish to escape the dullness of everyday life, it will be interesting to see what they do next to expand on this film and just how it is that they end up getting the two big boys of the creature feature genre to fight

 Kong: Skull Island is available now on DVD, Blu-Ray and VOD.